Department of Health

 How to use the Urgent Concern Helpline

-If you’re worried that your child is getting sicker in hospital, it is important that you raise your concerns with your nurse or doctor.
+It is important that you raise your concerns with your nurse or doctor first.
 They are there to help you.

 All hospitals have their own escalation pathways in place.
 The Urgent Concern Helpline is designed to complement these systems, providing an additional point of advocacy and support.